Metaphysical Book Reviews

 John Randolph Price

-On a side note, I did get a kick out of Price's explanation that one of his exercises was not magic.
-Any magickal practitioner would have recognized that and others of the exercises in this book as spells.
+On a side note, I did get a kick out of Price's explanation that one of his exercises wasn't magic.
+Any magickal practitioner would have recognized several exercises in this book as spells.
 Ignorance of magick?
 Or a dire "need" to mask the truth from his mainstream readers to sell more books?

 Moon Tides, Soul Passages